zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/encryption.md

 For versions below 2.2.0, ensure the key is 16 characters long to support the 128 bits key length.

-For local application runs, set the key in the **Default value** field.
-Additionally, the `LegacyEncryptionKey` constant supports 128 bits decryption of strings encrypted using an older version of the Encryption module.
+When running the application locally, set the key as the **Default value** of the `EncryptionKey` constant.

 #### EncryptionPrefix Constant